-- If you are a spouse applying for a visa under the Reuniting the Family policy, you may not be allowed to work in Croatia.
+- If you are a spouse applying for a residence permit under the Family Reunification claim, you may not be allowed to work in Croatia.
 Make sure you know what the restrictions are before answering this.
-For example, if you are working for a company outside of Croatia even if you are physically in Croatia, you are technically not working in Croatia so your answer would be "No".
+For example, if you are working for a company outside of Croatia even if you are physically in Croatia, you are technically not working in Croatia so your answer would be “No”.

-The interview should only last 15 minutes.
-The interview for my visa renewal only lasted 4 minutes.
-At some point, they'll say you're done.
+For temporary residency permits, do not be surprised if the interview does not last very long.
+The interview for my first residency renewal only lasted 4 minutes.
+At some point, they’ll say you’re done.
 It will be very anticlimactic.